casdoor/casdoor-website/docs/integration/java/spring-security/spring-security-filter.md

 :::caution

 For frontend applications, the default value of `<FRONTEND_HOSTNAME>` is `localhost:3000`.

-For example, in the following demo, the redirect URL should be `http://localhost:3000/callback`.

-You should also configure this in `casdoor` application.
+In this demo, the redirect URL is `http://localhost:3000/callback`.
+Make sure to configure this in your `casdoor` application.

 :::

-## Step4.
-Configure Frontend
+## Step 4: Configure Frontend

-You need to install `casdoor-js-sdk` and configure `SDK`.
+You need to install `casdoor-js-sdk` and configure the SDK as follows:

 1. Install `casdoor-js-sdk`.